mneubrand/mneubrand.github.io/_hikes/2015-08-07-Ohlone-Wilderness-Thru-Hike.md

 ![Mission Peak towards Fremont]({{ site.url }}/img/hikes/ohlone/13.jpg)
 *Mission Peak towards Fremont*

 Our legs were pretty much shot at that point so the descend took longer than it should have and was painful at times.
+We finally made it around 3pm.
 All worth it in the end when we finished our first thru-hike!

 ![Finish]({{ site.url }}/img/hikes/ohlone/14.jpg)
 *Finish*